ShreyKumar/StudyCat/deliverable-03/iteration-03.plan.md

 Tasks are prioritized based on how important they are to the basic functionality of the app (the MVP).
 For the most part, this will be the most basic process monitoring, hooked up to a user system and with the chrome extension feeding information in to the desktop app, and all of this affecting the cat's affection.
 Generally, since tasks will be formulated during the Monday meetings, we will as a group discuss the most important tasks for the week (across teams as well, since each team relies on eachother for full app functionality.)
 Everyone will then decide which task they want to take, and once all tasks are allocated, we re-meet on the Thursday.

-Again, the process stays the same.
+Again, the process will stay the same, with some minor additions.
 The process continues to be successful - Taiga tracks our progress and or tasks, while Github actually hosts our code and gives us visual feedback on contributions and the codebase.
+Google Drive was also added to the mix moreso than last deliverables in order to host meeting minutes and other potentially important files (such as video demo related planning, or other note taking / idea jotting related to the game and infrastructure of our project).

 #### Git / GitHub workflow